 Cons

-• More expensive.
-The real downside of TurboTax is simply that it costs more.
-Other than TurboTax’s completely free option, TaxAct can be significantly less expensive across the board.
+- More expensive: The real downside of TurboTax is simply that it can cost more.
+Other than TurboTax’s completely free option, TaxAct can be less expensive at the Premier and Self-Employed (Home & Business for TurboTax) levels, and when you don’t compare additional services.
 For budget-conscious filers, that might edge TurboTax out of the running.

 What’s the Same?

-Both companies have a very similar structure — a basic or free plan that allows filers with simple tax situations to file their federal return for $0 (TaxAct charges $39.99 for basic state returns).
+Both companies have a very similar structure — a basic or free plan that allows filers with simple tax situations to file their federal return for $0.
+But TaxAct charges $39.99 for state returns, while TurboTax offers free state returns for Simple Form 1040 only.
 The next step up is the Deluxe plan, intended for families with more complex deductions and credits.
 Above that option is the Premier plan, intended for filers with investments, such as stocks or real estate.
 Then, both companies offer a product for self-employed filers, designed to assist freelancers, independent contractors and gig workers with their returns.

 Both offer audit support in the event of an IRS audit.
 They also both offer maximum refund guarantees and have mobile apps.